-When it comes to sharing your backyard with your pet companion, make sure that you will have a good strategy based on extensive research.
+When sharing your backyard with your pet companion, make sure you have a good strategy based on extensive research.
 A backyard garden can be a stimulating and wonderful space for your dog, but you must also be aware that not all plants or garden objects are pet-friendly.
 Make sure you use the best crabgrass preventer for your grass.
 There are quite some important facts that you have to consider when building a dog-friendly backyard, so let’s go over the most critical ones for keeping your garden secure.

 Create a Designated Play Area in Your Dog Backyard

 We do not believe there is a dog owner out there who wants to make their backyard all garden and not think of the play space that any dog needs.
 Let’s go through some of the most elementary things that you can apply in your dog’s backyard playground:

 - Build paths for safely patrolling around the garden beds that you have planted in your backyard.

 - Make sure that your dog is trained to only play in designated areas, and also try to make time for playing and running outside your dog’s backyard.